qcode-software/qcode-tcl/doc/global-json-response.md

 -----

 ### [qc::validate2model]
-This procedure validates input agains the data model and modifies the `record` object of the response accordingly.
+This procedure validates input against the data model and modifies the `record` object of the response accordingly.

 ### Custom Validation Handlers
 Custom validation handlers are used to manually validate input.
 As such, any manual validation should also set up the `record` object of the response with the result of validation.